 There were, however, serious objections to the plan.
 One was the fatigue to which the troops of the Federal right would be subjected in the march of ten or twelve miles which they would have to make before they could reach the point where they would encounter the enemy.
 As these troops constituted five out of the eight brigades with which McDowell proposed to fight his battle, their physical condition at the moment of contact with the enemy, was obviously a matter of very great importance.
 Then there was necessarily some question as to the effective and timely co-operation with the right wing of the centre, that is, of the three brigades of Tyler's division which were to cross the stream so soon as the turning column should uncover the stone bridge on the Warrenton pike.
-Lastly, as the projected movement could not be prudently undertaken unless three brigades, at least, should be left at Centreville, and between that place and Bull Run, to guard against any movement of Beauregard's on the communications of the Federal army, McDowell's available force for the actual encounter of arms on the west side of the stream could not be further augmented.
+Lastly, as the projected movement could not be prudently undertaken unless three brigades, at least, should be left at Centreville, and between that place and Bull Run, to guard against any movement of Beauregard's on the communications of the Federal army,1 McDowell's available force for the actual encounter of arms on the west side of the stream could not be further augmented.

 On the night of Saturday, July 20th, the army of General McDowell was encamped in the neighborhood of Centreville on the Warrenton turnpike.
-Of the four divisions of which it was composed, that of Tyler was farthest in advance; the two leading brigades were about one mile west of Centreville.
+Of the four divisions 1 of which it was composed, that of Tyler was farthest in advance; the two leading brigades were about one mile west of Centreville.
 One brigade, however, was nearly a mile east of Centreville.
 The divisions of Hunter and Heintzelman were encamped on different roads, and each was a mile and a half east of Centreville.
 The division of Miles, comprising 6200 men, with three batteries, was to remain in the immediate vicinity of Centreville, to guard the communications of the army.
-One brigade of Tyler's division, Richardson's, with two batteries, was also stationed near Blackburn's Ford, to observe the movements of the enemy.
+One brigade of Tyler's division, Richardson's, with two batteries, was also stationed near Blackburn's Ford,2 to observe the movements of the enemy.
 It was temporarily attached to Miles's division.

-1 McDowell's testimony; 2 C. W., 44.
+1 McDowell's testimony ; 2 C. W., 44.

 McDowell's plan was, that the divisions of Hunter and Heintzelman, composing about 13,000 men,3 should make the turning movements by way of Sudley Ford.
 They were to march from their bivouacs, Hunter's division leading, until they should reach a point on the Warrenton pike where a woodroad, which would lead them to Sudley Ford, branches off on the right.
-That they might arrive at this woodroad without difficulty or delay, Tyler, whose troops were bivouacking between those of Hunter and Heintzelman and this point, was ordered to advance his division (with the exception of Rich-
+That they might arrive at this wood-road without difficulty or delay, Tyler, whose troops were bivouacking between those of Hunter and Heintzelman and this point, was ordered 4 to advance his division (with the exception of Richardson's brigade, which, as we have seen, was watching Blackburn's Ford), at half past two A.M., to the vicinity of the stone bridge on the Warrenton pike.